timjogorman/RicherEventDescription/guidelines.md

 only be a ENTITY, but which nonetheless represents an implicit EVENT derived by metonymy.

-\ex.
-I've prescribed 15mg *Levaquin* for a UTI.
+- I've prescribed 15mg *Levaquin* for a UTI.

 In \Last , ``Levaquin'' is an entity, but has an implicit ``taking Levaquin'' EVENT.

-\ex.
-The *bomb* ended the festival three days early.
+- The *bomb* ended the festival three days early.

 Here, ``bomb'' is metonymic for the attack itself, in addition to representing the explosive device.
 The physical bomb did not end the